AlbeTorres/bestportfolio/src/content/posts/testpost.md

 ---
-title: Diferencia entre loop hill, funciones autogeneradas, async await y otros conceptos chinos de javascript.
+title: "Diferencia entre loop hill, funciones autogeneradas, async await y otros conceptos chinos de javascript."
-date: 2024-02-6
+date: 2024-02-06
-author: Albe Torres
+author: "Albe Torres"
 image: { src: "./covers/test.jpg" ,
-alt: a picture of a coder}
+alt: "a picture of a coder"}
-description: post de prueba,
+description: "post de prueba"
-draft: false,
+draft: false
 tags: [js, programacion, dev]
 ---
-import postimage from '../../assets/img/test'

 {postimage}
 In publishing and graphic design, Lorem ipsum (/ˌlɔː.rəm ˈɪp.səm/) is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
 Lorem ipsum may be used as a placeholder before the final copy is available.
 It is also used to temporarily replace text in a process called greeking, which allows designers to consider the form of a webpage or publication, without the meaning of the text influencing the design.